 Are you interested in combat sports?
 Do you want to learn a martial art that not only helps you stay fit but also teaches you self-defense techniques?
 If so, you might have come across two popular disciplines – Muay Thai and Kickboxing.
 While both may seem similar at first glance, they have distinct differences that set them apart.
-In this article, we will explore the unique aspects of Muay Thai and Kickboxing, helping you understand which discipline suits your interests and goals better.
+In this article, we will explore the unique aspects of Muay Thai vs Kickboxing, helping you understand which discipline suits your interests and goals better.

 What is Muay Thai?